CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.2.1 outsourcing for customers.md

 #### OPS.2.1.A11 Planning and maintenance of information security in ongoing outsourcing operations [ISB Outsourcing customer]

-The intention was to draw up an operational concept for the outsourcing project, which also considers the safety aspects.
+The intention was to draw up an operational concept for the outsourcing project that also considers the safety aspects.
 The security concepts of the outsourcing partners SHOULD regularly be checked for up-to-dateness and consistency.
 The status of the agreed security measures SHOULD be checked regularly.
 There should be regular communication between the outsourcing partners, including coordination on changes and improvements.
 The outsourcing partners SHOULD regularly conduct joint exercises and tests to maintain safety levels.
 Information about security risks and how to deal with them SHOULD be exchanged on a regular basis between the outsourcing partners.
 There SHOULD exist a process that ensures the flow of information in dealing with security incidents affecting the respective contractors.

 #### OPS.2.1.A12 Change Management [IT Operations, Change Manager]